I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 28°C to 32°C (82°F to 90°F) | 20°C to 23°C (68°F to 73°F) |

-What are the Costs like and How Busy are the Parks in April?
+What are the Costs and How Busy are the Parks in April?

-If you’re on a tight budget and prepared to put up with the adverse weather and conditions, April is the cheapest month to visit Tanzania.
-The parks and beaches are at their quietest, and only a few diehards are trudging up the mountain.
+If you’re on a tight budget and prepared to put up with the adverse weather conditions, April is the cheapest month to visit Tanzania.
+The parks and beaches are at their quietest, and only a few diehards are trudging up Kilimanjaro.

 Kilimanjaro in April

-But then again, for those seeking a more challenging hike, April is a good time to hike Africa’s highest peak.
+But for those seeking a more challenging hike, April may be a good time to climb Africa’s highest peak.
 That’s why tour companies still conduct hiking tours on Kili during the wettest period of the year.

 Zanzibar in April

-The high rainfall, humidity, mosquito activity and risk of malaria, ensure the beaches of Zanzibar remain relatively quiet during April.
-In fact some hotels and lodges close over the wet period.
-Low accommodation prices and quieter streets and beaches are perhaps the only motivating factors for visiting Zanzibar in April.
+The high rainfall, humidity, mosquito activity and risk of malaria, ensure that the beaches of Zanzibar are pretty empty during April.
+In fact, some hotels and lodges close over the wet period.
+Low accommodation prices and quieter streets and beaches are perhaps the only advantages of visiting Zanzibar in April.

 May in Tanzania

-During the latter part of May the rains begin to taper off, breathing new life into the tourism industry in Tanzania and game parks and beaches begin to fill up once again.
+The heavy rains continue through early and mid-May, and begin to taper off during the latter part of the month.
+This breathes new life into the tourism industry in Tanzania and game parks and beaches begin to open up once again.

-By now, the landscapes in the game parks have greened up beautifully providing much food for the wildlife across the entire country.
-Sunny spells become more frequent, although cloudbursts still persist but usually in the afternoons.
+By now, the landscapes in the game parks have greened up beautifully, providing much food for the wildlife across the entire country.
+Sunny spells become more frequent, although cloudbursts still persist, but usually only in the afternoons.

-May is a great time for visitors to start venturing on safaris, but rain jackets must be carried at all times as downpours can still appear out of nowhere.
+May can be a great time for visitors to start venturing out on safaris, but rain jackets must be carried at all times as downpours can still appear out of nowhere.

 - Landscape is lush and green, perfect for stunning photography in the parks

-- Temperatures and humidity have started to drop making life more comfortable
+- Temperatures and humidity have started to drop making conditions more comfortable

 - Parks are less busy than during the next few months